-Just when you are finally free from daily matters and decide to crash in your armchair with a hot mug of coffee and your favorite songs playing on the iPhone Music app that the dreaded error saying “iTunes item not available and Can’t be Played” flashes on your iPhone screen.
+Just when you are finally free from daily matters and decide to crash in your armchair with a hot mug of coffee and your favorite songs playing on the iPhone Music app that the dreaded error “iTunes item not available and Can’t be Played” flashes on your iPhone screen.
 There goes your plan for spending time in a serene environment.

 However, this shouldn’t get you down as many Apple consumers receive such messages when downloading and playing songs through the Apple Music app.
 In fact, a quick look on discussion forums as well as twitter will show you many instances of such errors.

 What Causes the iTunes Item not Available issue?

 Although, the problem varies from users to user but according to different forums, the problem escalates when the users update their iOS device to the latest version.
 Whether there is an iOS bug that causes the problem or some authentic server issue – the reason is hard to identify.